ahmad-ra/PCI-bus-simulator-GUI/README.md

-# future features
+# Pull requests
--there are lots of modifications and features to be added , contributions are more than welcome .
+-there are lots of modifications and features to be added , contributions are more than welcome , all pull requests will be reviewed and   either accepted or further discussed

+# license
+GNU GPLv3